saylordotorg/course_tprep101/Unit01.md

+---
+layout: default
+title: "TPREP101: SAT Prep"
+course_description: "This course will cover the basic knowledge needed in each subject to do well on the SAT, as well as rules and strategies for answering SAT questions.
+The course also includes a practice questions within each section that allow you to apply the covered concepts immediately, as well as complete practice tests."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: An Overview of the SAT** <span id="1"></span> *In order to do well on the SAT, it is important to understand what is on the test and how the test is scored.
 Becoming familiar with this